Tolaman/Tolaman/README.md

 ## 👨‍💻 About Me
 I am a full-stack web developer currently working as a freelancer and a third-year student at the Cape Peninsula University of Technology (CPUT).
 I’m studying Information and Communication Technology (ICT) with a focus on Application Development (AppDev).
-I enjoy building modern, functional, and user-friendly digital experiences.
+I enjoy building modern apps and am constantly learning new technologies and functionalities.

 ---